doherty100/kidzhackphilly/11-games-part-04/README.md

         **figure 00-500-410** *Clock current: Year* code block in the *Clock* tray.
     1. Drag a new *Clock current: Year* code part from the *Clock* tray and connect it into the first slot of the arithmetic code block.
 Change "Year" to "Hour".
     1. Drag a new *arithmetic* code block from the *Math* tray and connect it to the second slot of the previous code block.
 Change the first number to 60, change the arithmetic operator from "add" to "to the power of".
 Change the second number to 2.
-    1. This converts the current hour into seconds, and uses *exponentiation* to simplify the formula.
+    1. This converts the current hour into seconds, and uses [exponentiation](https://en.wikipedia.org/wiki/Exponentiation) to simplify the formula.
 Instead of having to code `currentHour x 60 x 60` we just used the formula `currentHour x 60^2`.
 Verify your code looks like this:
         ![11-020](./images/11-020.jpg)
         **figure 11-020** Completed hours to seconds calculation
-    1. Attach a new *set variable* code block to the previous code block and change th3e variable from "item" to "minuteNow".
+    1. Attach a new *set variable* code block to the previous code block and change the variable from "item" to "minuteNow".
     1. Drag a new *arithmetic* code bock from the *Math* tray and connect it to the right of the previous code block.
 Change the arithmetic operator from "add" to "multiply".
     1. Drag a new *Clock current: Year* code block from the *Clock* tray and connect it to the first slot of the previous code block.
 Change "Year" to "Minute".
     1. Change the number in the second slot of the *arithmetic* code block from 0 to 60.
 Verify your code looks like this: